ashinw/house-prj-pub/lower-level/section-K-requirements.md

 ### Steps

-1. Refurbish the lounge room
+1. Refurbish the dining room
 2. Remove all old technology, wiring and/or housing
 3. Refurbish verandah and outdoor entrance